sepalani/MHTrIDA/server/doc/getOpeningSSLErrorCode.md

  * __RMHP08:__ 0x8097deb0

 Description
 -----------
-The **getOpeningSSLErrorCode()** function return the appropriate SSL error code according to the NetworkError passed as parameter.
+The **getOpeningSSLErrorCode()** function returns the appropriate SSL error code according to the NetworkError passed as parameter.